Web Editing

 • Tagging a PDF with Acorbat

-How to Tag PDFs for Accessibility in Adobe Acrobat Pro
+Tagging a PDF for Accessibility in Adobe Acrobat Pro

 Summary of Key Accessibility Requirements